Chris-Luong/comp1531/tutorials/tut03/README.md

 ## C. Dictionaries

-Write a python program in a new file `vowel.py` that takes in a series of words on a single line in from STDIN, passes that input string into a function called `find_vowels`, which then return the frequency of how often each vowel appears.
+Write a python program `vowel.py` that takes in a series of words on a single line in from STDIN, passes that input string into a function called `find_vowels`, which then return the frequency of how often each vowel appears.
 This object is then outputted (however you think works best).
 Assume all input is lowercase or uppercase letters, or spaces.

 If there are any uppercase letters passed in as part of the input, a `ValueError` should be thrown and caught in the main part of the code.
 The user should then be given a clear error.